atgreen/lisp-openshift/README.md

 The default app template uses SBCL and a quicklisp-based dev platform with the hunchentoot web server.

-lisp-openshift is configured to auto-provision a lisp environment into your DIY openshift project.
+lisp-openshift will auto-provision a lisp environment into your DIY OpenShift project.
 It does this by downloading and extracting the contents of the SBCL RPM package from the Fedora Project's Extra Packages for Enterprise Linux (EPEL) repository.
-This package is installed in your applications's persistant `data` directory.
+This package is installed in your application's persistent `data` directory.

 Running on OpenShift
 --------------------

 Create an account at http://openshift.redhat.com/

-Create a DIY appliction
+Create a DIY application

     rhc app create -a myapp -t diy-0.1